 Skiing Loveland Pass has been a full-moon tradition for years.
 It’s not uncommon to encounter 30 to 50 people at the 11,992-foot summit on a clear night when you can see from ridge to ridge.
 Enjoying a picnic of wine and cheese before diving into the moonbeamed bowl, one skier said,” It’s not about getting in lots of turns.
 It’s about finding a nice spot to see the stars and bright moon at nearly 12,000 feet.”
 Take all backcountry precautions, as this area is not patrolled.
 For a less risky adventure, hike the ridgeline.

 The Moonlight Descent is an adventure for lovers of deep snow — first tracks through moon-splashed meadows of Steamboat’s famous Champagne powder at the top of Buffalo Pass.
 A heated snowcat grinds deep into the forest and arrives at a remote cabin where a hot dinner awaits.
 But first you take three or four short, but oh-so-sweet powder runs.
 No moonlight?
 Headlamps are optional, although the snow is bright enough to see tracks etched by the guide.
-The cost is $2,700 for you and 11 of your friends, and includes dinner, transportation and all equipment.
-Steamboat Powdercats 800-288-0543, steamboatpowdercats.com
+For pricing information please visit Steamboat Powdercats by calling 800-288-0543, or steamboatpowdercats.com

 Mushing in the moonlight is magical, not just for the bright scenery, but Huskies seem to be more alert and run better in the crisp night air.
 “Moonlight changes everything,” said Lisa Mapes, owner of Cosmic Cruisers.
 “There’s a magical energy that the dogs really pick up on.”
 Don’t be surprised if a coyote joins in to run along with the dogs.